-The myPlymouth portal is a highly integrated environment and gateway to nearly all of PSU's online services.
+The myPlymouth portal is the electronic gateway to nearly all of PSU's online services.
 All active, registered, or admitted graduate students have access to myPlymouth, which contains academic, personal, administrative, and recreational information about PSU.
-Self Service (under the portal's Services tab) includes academic information, such as unofficial transcripts, grades, online registration access, and financial information from the Student Account Services and Financial Aid Offices.
+Self Service (under the portal's Services tab) includes academic information, such as unofficial transcripts, grades, online registration access, and tuition statements.